ArunChourasia-17/learn-git-github/README.md

 <br>
 **Author-Arun Chourasia**
 <br>
-This is amazing to learn git &amp; github tools !! :joy:
+This is amazing to learn git &amp; github tools !! :thumbsup: